A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: i FOL: i mplicit Finite Operator Learning

 \subsection{PDE Loss Function}

 Building on physics-informed neural networks, we introduce a domain-integrated physical loss function whose variation with respect to the solution field yields the residuals of the governing partial differential equations.
 Among the functionals commonly used in computational mechanics, the total potential energy functional and the weighted residual functional naturally fulfill this property.
-Since the energy functional is physics-specific, not always explicitly known, and its derivation can be challenging, we adopt the well-established weighted residual functional as follows:
+Since the energy functional is physics-specific and not always explicitly known, we adopt the well-established Method of Weighted Residuals \citep{crandall1956engineering} to formulate the PDE loss function:

-This formulation weights the residual using the neural field as a test function, enforcing its vanishing in an integral sense.
-Applying the chain rule and variational calculus, the gradient of the loss function with respect to the predicted solution is given by:
+The neural field \(u_{\theta, \gamma}\) serves as the test function, enforcing the vanishing of the residual in a weak (integral) sense.
+Method of Weighted Residuals encompasses several classical approaches, including the collocation, Galerkin, integral, and least-squares methods (see \cite{finlayson1966method} for derivations).
+The integral method has been widely employed in fluid mechanics; the collocation method is commonly used in chemical engineering; and the Galerkin method forms the theoretical foundation of the finite element method, which is extensively used in modern computational science and engineering.

+Note that in the finite element method, enforcing point-wise zero residuals is justified by the the \emph{fundamental lemma of the calculus of variations} \citep{OdenReddy2011}.
+This lemma basically states that under sufficient regularity the only function orthogonal to all admissible test functions \(V_h\) is the zero function, i.e.,